-Data that includes geographic positioning information relative to a coordinate system.
+Geospatial Data: Data that includes geographic positioning information relative to a coordinate system.
 Geospatial data usually needs to be interpreted using GIS software.

-Observations of the same variable made over time, such as climate data.
+Time Series Data: Observations of the same variable made over time, such as climate data.

-Systematically collected material consisting of written, printed, or electronically published words, typically either purposefully written or transcribed from speech.
+Textual Data: Systematically collected material consisting of written, printed, or electronically published words, typically either purposefully written or transcribed from speech.